shadowed1/Chard/README.md

 <br>

+- Pipewire native volume controls are a bit coarse.
 - Pipewire support is flakey on certain x86_64 soundcards.
 - Pipewire support is unsupported on ARM64 (for now) and uses Pulseaudio + CRAS.